Whomrx666/XdroidVirus/README.md

 - **Fourth**: Select one of the viruses to regenerate and don't forget to activate hotspot
 - **Last**: After the link appears, send the link to the target you want

+## Warning
+Only install this tools on termux

 ## About
 * Tool name : XdroidVirus
 * version   : 1.0